Email List Building with 73 Thriving Strategies in 2021

 Grab Facebook’s pixel (automatically generated on the spot) and add the code to your page or all pages of your website.

 Simply head over to your Ads Manager and type “Facebook pixel” in the search bar on the top right.

 Now, back to Facebook Custom Audiences!

-Our goals is to drive traffic back to the website, preferrably to a page that is subscription-optimized.
+Our goals are to drive traffic back to the website, preferably to a page that is subscription-optimized.

 Head over to your Ads Manager tab and click on All Tools, for the complete menu to appear.
 Then, choose Audiences, as below:

 You will be directed to another page where you can select Create Audience from the top left menu:

 Select a Custom Audience and then, choose Website Traffic:

 Last, you customize the audience (see below), and then launch your new Custom Audience:

 Remember to make sure that the Facebook ad you create should drive traffic to a page that is subscription-friendly.